THOMASELOVE/431-quizzes-2023/quiz2/README.md

 ## Instructions

-By 5 PM on Thursday 2023-11-30, the complete instructions, including all questions, will be **posted here**.
+By 5 PM on Thursday 2023-11-30, a pdf file containing the complete instructions, including all 24 questions, will be **posted here**.

 ## R Packages and `Love-boost.R` script used in the Quiz